apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 ## How you will be paid out {#payouts}

-Payout invoices are created automatically at the beginning of the new month.
+Payout invoices are created automatically on 14th of the new month.
 You will be notified and can access the new payout invoice, and any historical invoices, in the [**Settings > Payouts**](https://console.apify.com/account/payouts) section in Apify Console.
-Once the new invoice is ready, you will need to review and approve it in order for the payment to be processed.
-Note that if you do not approve the invoice, or let us know of any discrepancies, by the 9th of the month, the invoice will be auto-approved by the system on the 10th.
+Once the new invoice is ready, you will need to review and approve it within a week in order for the payment to be processed.
+Note that if you do not approve the invoice, or let us know of any discrepancies, by the 20th of the month, the invoice will be auto-approved by the system on the 21st.
+If you have multiple Actors, the total profit is the sum of individual profits, and any losses and gains cancel out.

 ## Tracking profit and user statistics {#analytics}